srct/roomlist/README.md

 ## To-do

-The list of to-do items is kept track of on the gitlab roomlist issues page. https://git.gmu.edu/srct/roomlist/issues
+The list of to-do items is kept track of on the gitlab Roomlist issues page. https://git.gmu.edu/srct/roomlist/issues

 Each issue includes details about the bugs and features, and links to documentation and tutorials to help with fixing that specific issue.